Operating principle: Coriolis mass flow technology

 What does this have to do with mass flow?

-Standard mass flow devices such as thermal or differential-pressure based mass flow meters calculate mass flow rates using measured temperature change or volumetric flow values in conjunction with known fluid properties.
+Standard mass flow devices such as thermal or differential-pressure based mass flow meters and controllers calculate mass flow rates using measured temperature change or volumetric flow values in conjunction with known fluid properties.
 Flow meters and controllers based on the Coriolis operating principle, however, are unique in their ability to measure mass flow directly with no dependence on such properties.

 This is made possible by a clever utilization of the Coriolis effect.
 A tube (or a set of tubes) is electromagnetically actuated and functions as a moving frame of reference.
 All fluid entering the device travels through the moving tube and experiences a very tiny deflection from its intended path.
 Sensors measure the magnitude of the deflection as a vibrational phase shift between different points in the tube.
 This deflection is only dependent on the mass of the fluid, allowing Coriolis instruments to provide precise mass flow measurements regardless of the fluid’s properties, composition, and temperature.
 A single temperature sensor is typically included to measure the temperature of the tube as its physical properties can vary slightly as a function of temperature.